CSA-FEDERATE/Proposed-BuildingBlocks/WorkInProgress/S-BB/AppLayer/BB_Standardized_Architectural_Patterns_for_Cross_Platform_Data_Service_Infrastructure.md

 ## What is needed to Design and Implement
 <!-- e.g. we expect to have a certain HW capability and or SW environment or Tool support, or a documentation, or an extra audit, or Test, or Compiler, or Prog.
 Language, … -->
+Standardized architectural patterns for data service infrastructure and data management

 ## What is needed to build and run
 <!-- e.g. we expect to have a certain HW capability, or Runtime Environment, or Pre-configuration, or Code-signing, or Test, … -->